Seasonal Highlights

 Autumn

-The scarlet apples on Malus pumila 'Dartmouth' are some of the vibrantly coloured fruits to be found on the Chinese Hillside - roses, Pyrocantha, Malus and Sorbus abound.
+The scarlet apples on Malus pumila 'Dartmouth' are some of the vibrantly coloured fruits that can be found on the Chinese Hillside.
 Bright pink Nerine bowdenii enjoys the autumn sun by the Glasshouses, while Schizstylus coccinea cultivars can be seen displaying their flowers in the Rock Garden.
-Flowers of colchicums, so-called the autumn crocus, make a brief but exuberant appearance around the Garden.
-Cercidiphyllum japonicum fills the air with the smell of burnt sugar by the Pond lawns and other areas of the Garden.
+Flowers of colchicums, the so-called autumn crocus, make a brief but exuberant appearance around the Garden.
+The katsura tree (Cercidiphyllum japonicum) fills the air with the smell of burnt sugar by the Pond lawns and other areas of the Garden.

 Winter

 Bright red and green stems of Cornus stolonifera 'Faviramea' and Salix alba 'Britzensis' glow in the clear light.
 The Herbaceous Border is a favourite for seed-eating birds, and seed heads glisten in the early sun of a frosty morning.
-On the Birch Lawn, pale yellow catkins of Corylus avellana are a hint that spring is on its way.
+On the Birch Lawn, pale yellow catkins of European hazel (Corylus avellana) are a hint that spring is on its way and snowdrops form a carpet below the trees from as early as January.